BUHAVE > Career Guide > How To Become A Phlebotomist

 Step 3: Obtain a Phlebotomy License and Certificate

-The American Medical Technologists (AMT), the American Society for Clinical Pathology (ASCP), and the National Healthcareer Organization (NHA) are among the leading public organizations that offer certification in phlebotomy.
-They have their phlebotomy tests that the applicant must pass to obtain a certificate of that foundation.
+The American Medical Technologists (AMT), the American Society for Clinical Pathology (ASCP), and the National Healthcareer Organization (NHA) are among the leading organizations that offer certification in phlebotomy.
+They have their own certification examinations that applicants must pass to obtain a certificate.

 Secure A Job And Work Hard To Excel

-You can pursue a phlebotomy position after leaving phlebotomy school and obtain a state permit.
-However, the chances of getting a stable and profitable phlebotomy job increase after getting accreditation in a community organization.
-A phlebotomist can work in a clinic, institution, or laboratory where it is popular to draw blood to diagnose, give gifts, test, or for a few different purposes.
+You can pursue a phlebotomy position after completing phlebotomy school and obtaining any required state permits.
+However, the chances of securing a stable and well-paying job increase after earning certification from a recognized professional body.
+A phlebotomist can work in a clinic, hospital, or laboratory where drawing blood is a routine task for diagnosis, transfusion, testing, or research.

 How Long Does It Take To Become A Phlebotomist?